purescript-deprecated/gulp-purescript/README.md

 Refer to the PureScript [compiler usage](https://github.com/purescript/purescript/wiki/Language-Guide:-Getting-Started#compiler-usage) section of the Github wiki for additional details on the behaviour of each option below.

+Options can be passed to the Haskell runtime system for `psc` by passing a `--psc-rts-opts` argument to `gulp`.
+Any values that follow this flag will be passed through to the runtime.
+There is no need to include `+RTS`/`-RTS` options as these are inserted automatically.
+See [the GHC documentation](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/runtime-control.html#rts-opts-cmdline) for information on the available RTS options.

 ### `purescript.psc(options)`

 Invokes the `psc` command.
 The following options are supported.